Car Accidents come in many forms.

 We encourage you to speak with us before speaking to an insurance company.
 Find out the important legal impact of routine discussions with your insurance company, for example:

-- whether you should give a statement
+- Should you give a statement?

-- whether you should comment on your injuries
+- Should you comment on your injuries?